 This report includes forward-looking statements intended to qualify for the safe harbor from liability established by the Private Securities Litigation Reform Act of 1995.
 These forward-looking statements generally can be identified by phrases such as TI or its management “believes,” “expects,” “anticipates,” “foresees,” “forecasts,” “estimates” or other words or phrases of similar import.
 Similarly, statements herein that describe TI’s business strategy, outlook, objectives, plans, intentions or goals also are forward-looking statements.
 All such forward-looking statements are subject to certain risks and uncertainties that could cause actual results to differ materially from those in forward-looking statements.

 We urge you to carefully consider the following important factors that could cause actual results to differ materially from the expectations of TI or its management:

-- Market demand for semiconductors, particularly in key markets such as communications, computing, industrial, consumer electronics and automotive;
+- Market demand for semiconductors, particularly in markets such as industrial, automotive, personal electronics, communications equipment and enterprise systems;

 - TI’s ability to maintain or improve profit margins, including its ability to utilize its manufacturing facilities at sufficient levels to cover its fixed operating costs, in an intensely competitive and cyclical industry;

 - TI’s ability to develop, manufacture and market innovative products in a rapidly changing technological environment;

 - TI’s ability to compete in products and prices in an intensely competitive industry;

 - TI’s ability to maintain and enforce a strong intellectual property portfolio and obtain needed licenses from third parties;